-Group Property name Туре Description Default value NFS_STORAGE MOUNT_TYPE String The type of filesystem.
-Enum having values- CIFS, NFS3, NFS4.
-Conditional, required if mount-filesystem is auto-configured instead of using API NFS_STORAGE MOUNT_OPTION String The options for mount, e.g. "rw" Conditional, optional if mount- filesystem is auto- configured instead of using API APPLICATION NAME String Name of the Hyperscale application.
-For existing customers, this shall be analogous to the mount name used for staging area. hs-staging- area Unload Service LOG_LEVEL_UN LOAD_SERVICE Log Level Hyperscale logging level.
+Group Property name Туре Description Default value awsAccessKey String Access key ID of the AWS S3 bucket used as staging area.
+Not required if stagingAwsS3SecretName is provided. awsSecretKey String Secret Access key of the AWS S3 bucket used as staging area.
+Not required if stagingAwsS3SecretName is provided.
+Unload Service LOG_LEVEL_UN LOAD_SERVICE Log Level Hyperscale logging level.
 This configuration controls the logging level of Hyperscale specific packages.
 This log level can be increased if Hyperscale service specific actions needs to be monitored closely.
 NOTE: It is recommended to keep this log level to INFO.
 Increasing the log level can impact application's performance.
 INFO UNLOAD_FETCH ROWS Number Number of rows to be fetched from the database at a time.
 10000 CONCURRENT_E XPORT_LIMIT Number Number of concurrent mongoexport processes to be spawned.
-10
+10 AUTO_CALCULA TE_UNLOAD_SPL IT Boolean Only for Oracle. if true, the unload service will unload data based 'Automatic Calculation of Unload Split' approach by using max_records_per_split, max_parallel_connections_per_table, max_split_per_connection false MAX_RECORDS PER_SPLIT long Only for Oracle.
+Maximum records unloaded in an extracted split file 10000000 MAX_SPLIT_PE R_CONNECTION Integer Only for Oracle.
+This param indicates how many splits each database connection can take.
+4

-Group Property name Туре Description Default value Masking Service LOG_LEVEL_MA SKING_SERVICE Log Level Hyperscale logging level.
+Group Property name Туре Description Default value MAX_PARALLEL CONNECTIONS PER_TABLE Integer Only for Oracle.
+This param indicates how many maximum parallel connections are allowed for a table during the unload process 10 Masking Service LOG_LEVEL_MA SKING_SERVICE Log Level Hyperscale logging level.
 This configuration controls the logging level of Hyperscale specific packages.
 This log level can be increased if Hyperscale service specific actions needs to be monitored closely.
 NOTE: It is recommended to keep this log level to INFO.
 Increasing the log level can impact application's performance.
 INFO INTELLIGENT LOADBALANCE_E NABLED Boolean Set this to false if need to enable round robin load balancing in place of intelligent load balancing. true Load Service LOG_LEVEL_LO AD_SERVICE Log Level Hyperscale logging level.
 This configuration controls the logging level of Hyperscale specific packages.
 This log level can be increased if Hyperscale service specific actions need to be monitored closely.
 NOTE: It is recommended to keep this log level to INFO.
 Increasing the log level can impact application's performance.
 INFO SQLLDR_BLOB CLOB_CHAR_LEN GTH Number This common property is used to define maximum allowed character length for BLOB,CLOB,RAW,LONG RAW and XMLTYPE data types in SQLLDR.
-20000 LOAD_FEATURE FLAG_REPLACE NULL_LOB Boolean Set if the automated load handling of CLOB/BLOB value (when null or empty) is needed. true Load Service (MS SQL) TARGET_DB_MA X_CONNECTION POOL_SIZE Integer This commands the size of target database connection pool for MS SQL Post Load process.
+20000 LOAD_FEATURE FLAG_REPLACE NULL_LOB Boolean Set if the automated load handling of CLOB/BLOB value (when null or empty) is needed. true

+Group Property name Туре Description Default value Load Service (MS SQL) TARGET_DB_MA X_CONNECTION POOL_SIZE Integer This commands the size of target database connection pool for MS SQL Post Load process.
 This is only applicable for the post load process.
 15